 In DIY solar energy, power inverters are an accessory you almost always need, and they are often one of the most intimidating components of any system.

-Power inverters, often also referred to as solar inverters (or simply, inverters) make it possible to run household devices with the energy harnessed by your solar panels.
-So yes, you are probably going to need one.
-In this lesson, we are going to cover the basics of power inverters as well as how to choose and hook up the right one for your DIY solar energy system.
+Power inverters, often also referred to as solar inverters (or simply inverters), make it possible to run household devices with the energy harnessed by your solar panels.
+So, yes, you are probably going to need one.
+In this lesson, we cover the basics of power inverters as well as how to choose and install the right one for your DIY solar energy system.

-What are Power Inverters?
+What Are Power Inverters?

-What do Power Inverters Do (In a Solar Panel System)?
+What Do Power Inverters Do In a Solar Panel System?

 Why Do I Need a Power Inverter?

-Types of Solar Power Inverters For Solar
+Types of Solar Power Inverters for Solar

-Off Grid vs Grid Tied Power Inverters For Solar
+Off-Grid vs Grid-Tied Power Inverters for Solar

 Pure Sine vs Modified Sine Wave Inverters For Solar